ufal/UMR/doc/frames.md

 To ensure cross-linguistically more consistent treatment of such sentences, the abstract predicates `have-role-91`, resp. `identity-91`, are used in all languages, regardless whether a copula is used.
-That is shown in the examples in the guidelines since [part 1](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-1-introduction-what-is-umr-and-what-does-umr-annotation-look-like) in examples like (2) _Pope is the American businessman who..._
+That is shown in the guidelines since [part 1](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-1-introduction-what-is-umr-and-what-does-umr-annotation-look-like) in examples like (2) _Pope is the American businessman who..._
 (`identity-91`), or 3-1-2 (1) _Edmond Pope is an American businessman._